pvarentsov/virus-scanner/README.md

 REST Client configuring is based on environment variables.
 See all variables [here](nodejs-rest-client/env/.env).
 In current implementation all variables must be exported before starting the REST Client.

-ClamAV uses [clamd.conf](scanner/clamav/docker/clamd.conf) and [freshclam.conf](scanner/clamav/docker/freshclam.conf) configurations files.
-You can change these before building docker image.
-See the full documentation of the [clamd.conf](https://linux.die.net/man/5/clamd.conf) and [freshclam.conf](https://linux.die.net/man/5/freshclam.conf).
+ClamAV uses [clamd.conf](scanner/clamav/docker/clamd.conf) and [freshclam.conf](scanner/clamav/docker/freshclam.conf) configuration files.
+You can change these before building the docker image.
+See the full documentation for [clamd.conf](https://linux.die.net/man/5/clamd.conf) and [freshclam.conf](https://linux.die.net/man/5/freshclam.conf).

 ## Local Development

-To develop on local you can run ClamAV container in the background: `docker-compose up --build scanner`.
+To develop locally you can run ClamAV container in the background: `docker-compose up --build scanner`.

 To run REST Client manually need to:
 * have NodeJS on your machine with version `> 11` and `yarn` installed globally